Get Help Today(877) 648-4288

 A sudden case of Xanax withdrawal can cause a fatal seizure.
 If you want to stop taking Xanax bars, it is best to gradually reduce your dose.
 Your healthcare provider may recommend taking 0.5 fewer milligrams every three days until you completely stop.
 A treatment program for a Xanax use disorder will most likely involve Xanax detox, the process of undergoing withdrawal under medical supervision.

 If you or someone you know is abusing Xanax bars, take action today to end dependence and prevent an overdose.
-A professional rehab program can help anyone overcome a harmful Xanax habit.
-Please contact a dedicated treatment provider today to learn more about your options for rehab and how to get started with treatment and recovery.
+A professional rehab program can help anyone overcome their harmful substance use habits.
+Please contact a treatment provider today to learn more about rehab options and treatment.

 What are you struggling with?